-At the Langton, we also welcome students, of all abilities and ages, from other schools and homeschooling environments to join the Langton musicians in the joy and benefits of music making as part of the Langton Music Centre.
+At the Langton, we also welcome students, of all abilities and ages, from other schools and home-schooling environments to join the Langton musicians in the joy and benefits of music making as part of the Langton Music Centre.

 The department has an enthusiastic interest in the benefits of Music on physical and mental wellbeing.
-Following a wonderful 3-day festival in 2016, the department is continuing to develop and run projects involving the community as part of the Langton Community Music Project.
-Some of these projects include, the Skylark's Sing to Beat Parkinson's project and the Melody for Me project (working with dementia patients to help restore memories through music).
+Following a wonderful 3-day festival in 2016, the department is continuing to develop and run projects involving the community as part of the Langton Community Music Projects.
+Our flagship group is the Skylark's Sing to Beat Parkinson's project.
 Involvement in these projects is open to all of our students; it is our aim to help build a strong sense of altruism in our 'Leaders of Tomorrow'.